-Bookkeeping associations provide support and information to their members and some also offer qualifications that can help to attract clients so it may well still be a good idea to join one, even if you’re not required to do so by Money Laundering Regulations.
+Bookkeeping associations provide support and information to their members and some also offer qualifications that can help to attract clients, so it may still be a good idea to join one, even if you’re not required to do so by money laundering regulations.

 Using FreeAgent to help you run your bookkeeping business

-Voted the UK’s friendliest software by ICB bookkeepers in 2019*, FreeAgent’s award-winning software makes it easy for bookkeepers to work collaboratively with their clients.
+Voted the Friendliest Software of the Year by ICB bookkeepers for the fourth time in 2023*, FreeAgent makes it easy for bookkeepers to work collaboratively with their clients.
 It includes all the important features that bookkeepers need to help their clients grow and thrive, such as bulk payroll filing, Open Banking bank feeds and the ability to submit VAT and Self Assessment tax returns directly to HMRC.

 All FreeAgent bookkeeper partners have a dedicated dashboard that provides a unique snapshot of all of their clients, along with the option to drill down to manage individual clients in detail.
 The dashboard’s unique ‘Alerts’ feature prompts bookkeepers to take action when their clients’ accounts need attention and the software provides a range of useful reporting functionality including balance sheets, aged debtors reports and customisable capital assets.